 Can You Apply This Principle To Your Advantage?

-- How I used this principle to convert my IRA’s and SEP IRA’s into Roth IRA’s while paying little or no tax.
+- Discover how I converted my IRA’s into Roth IRA’s while paying little or no tax.

-- How you can apply this principle to build wealth in any area of your life.
+- Find out how you can apply this principle to build wealth in any area of your life.

-In 1998, I sold my hedge fund business and foolishly traded a sizable income stream for a chunk of capital.
-It was one of the dumbest financial decisions I’ve ever made.
+Selling my hedge fund business was one of the dumbest financial decisions I’ve ever made.

 But every cloud has a silver lining…